open-edge-insights/eii-core/DataAgent/da_grpc/test/cpp/examples/README.md

 * Start C++ gRPC client: `sudo ./clientTest [imgHandle] [output_image_file_path]` Since you need to compile the test files before running them, follow the below given steps:
-  * Change to parent directory of cpp client directory and run these following commands one by one:
-    * cd protobuff/
-    * sudo g++ -std=c++11 `pkg-config --cflags protobuf grpc`  -c -o cpp/da.pb.o cpp/da.pb.cc
-    * sudo g++ -std=c++11 `pkg-config --cflags protobuf grpc`  -c -o cpp/da.grpc.pb.o cpp/da.grpc.pb.cc
+  * Replace all occurences of PROTOPATH & PROTOCPPPATH to PROTODPATH & PROTODCPPPATH respectively from lines 17-34 in the Makefile.
+  * Run the [Makefile](Makefile) present in test/cpp/examples folder using the command:
-    * cd ../test/cpp/examples/
+    * sudo make
-    * sudo g++ -std=c++11 `pkg-config --cflags protobuf grpc`  -c -o clientTest.o clientTest.cc
-    * sudo g++ ../../../protobuff/cpp/da.pb.o ../../../protobuff/cpp/da.grpc.pb.o clientTest.o -L/usr/local/lib `pkg-config --libs protobuf grpc++ grpc` -Wl,--no-as-needed -lgrpc++_reflection -Wl,--as-needed -ldl -o clientTest
-  * If all of these steps are run successfully, a clientTest file should be generated within your    test folder.
+  * If make file is run successfully, a clientTest file should be generated within your examples folder.
     * Pre-requisite: Run python gRPC client and get imgHandle of the Image frame which was given as input.
     * Run the clientTest using the following command: